ºÚÁÏÃÅ

 Acquisition of the SEGES "Social and Environmental Green Evaluation System Excellent Stage 3" and "Shizen-kyousei site (Site in Harmony with Nature, OECM*)"

 Kumamoto Sunlight Forest was certified as "Excellent Stage 3" under the SEGES "Social and Environmental Green Evaluation System" This recognition was based on survey results commending the value of Kumamoto Sunlight Forest a green space, its relevance to the local community, and the green space conservation management system.
 The natural environment survey of Kumamoto Sunlight Forest was conducted by the Organization for Landscape and Urban Green Infrastructure.
 SEGES is an objective system that evaluates and certifies the value of green spaces owned and managed by companies, and whether these efforts contribute to society and the environment.
-Additionally, Kumamoto Sunlight Forest was certified as "Shizen-kyousei site (Site in Harmony with Nature, OECM)" by the Ministry of the Environment of Japan.
+Additionally, Kumamoto Sunlight Forest was certified as "Shizen-kyousei site (Site in Harmony with Nature)" by the Ministry of the Environment of Japan, and registered in the international database as an Other Effective area-based Conservation Measure (OECM).

 SEGES